Instrument Insight

 Different Types of Piano Keys

-The first step to clean the piano keys without damaging them is to know what type of keys your piano comes with.
+The first step to cleaning the piano keys without damaging them is to know what type of keys your piano comes with.
 When you know the information about your piano key’s material, you can easily clean them at home or with the help of a professional.
 Piano keys are usually made of one or more of the four materials as follows:

 Ivory Keys